CoderDojo/dcu-html/010 Intro to Animation/README.md

-Week 8 HTML Course @ CoderDojo DCU
+010 Intro to Animation - HTML Course @ CoderDojo DCU
 ===================================

 I hope everyone enjoyed this week, this is the start of our adventure